Experimental Search for Neutron to Mirror Neutron Oscillations as an Explanation of the Neutron Lifetime Anomaly

-Subsequently, a new theoretical model of non-degenerate mirror dark matter was proposed as a potential explanation of the neutron lifetime anomaly, suggesting that the experimentally measured beam lifetime~\citep{Nico:2004ie,Yue:2013qrc} is overestimated by $\sim$1\%~\citep{Berezhiani:2018eds}.
+Alternatively, the non-degenerate mirror dark matter model suggested instead that the Beam Lifetime result~\citep{Nico:2004ie,Yue:2013qrc} is overestimated by $\sim$1\% due to the missed decays of neutrons temporarily being in the $n'$ state~\citep{Berezhiani:2018eds}.
 In this model, the neutron $n$ mixes with a sterile ``mirror" neutron $n'$ with a non-degenerate mass $m_{n'}=m_n \pm \Delta{m}$ via an oscillation described by a mixing angle $\theta_0$.

-In the Beam Lifetime experiment~\citep{Nico:2004ie, Yue:2013qrc}, a cold neutron beam passes through a $4.6\,$T solenoidal magnet (the neutron decay volume) which traps the $\beta$-decay protons, and the rate of the appearance of protons is compared to the neutron flux to determine the lifetime.
-The non-degenerate mirror matter model predicts that while neutrons enter and exit the magnet they pass through regions of magnetic potential which compensate the unknown mass splitting $\Delta{m}$, thus enhancing the $n \leftrightarrow n'$ oscillation probability.
-As neutrons are converted into mirror neutrons inside the magnet through a first order \textit{disappearance} oscillation, the number of neutrons $\beta$-decaying within the decay volume is reduced.
-Any decay products of the mirror neutrons within the proton trap volume are not detectable.
-Similarly, some fraction of those mirror neutrons can be converted back into neutrons through a second order \textit{regenerative} oscillation~\citep{Berezhiani:2018eds}, and be detected for the flux normalization.
+In Beam Lifetime~\citep{Nico:2004ie, Yue:2013qrc}, a cold neutron beam passes through a $4.6\,$T solenoidal magnet which traps the $\beta$-decay protons, and the rate of the appearance of protons is compared to the neutron flux to determine the lifetime.
+The model predicts that while neutrons enter and exit the magnet they pass through regions of magnetic potential which compensate the unknown mass splitting $\Delta{m}$, thus enhancing the $n \leftrightarrow n'$ oscillation probability.
+As neutrons have an enhanced probability to be found in the mirror neutron state inside the magnet, the number of neutrons $\beta$-decaying within the decay volume is reduced.
+Any decay products of the mirror neutrons are not detectable.
+The probability to be found as a mirror neutron then reduces after leaving the magnet, where neutrons are detected with a lesser impact on the flux normalization (e.g. see Fig.~3 of ~\citep{Berezhiani:2018eds}).
 This results in a longer measured lifetime.
-The conversion probability depends on two parameters: the mass splitting $\Delta{m}$ and the mixing angle $\theta_0$ between the $n$ and $n'$ states in vacuum.
-Figure 4 of reference~\citep{Berezhiani:2018eds} predicts the range of possible values of $\theta_{0}$ as a function of $\Delta{m}$ which would explain the apparently $1\%$ higher neutron lifetime in the beam experiments than in the bottle experiments.
+The probability depends on two parameters: the mass splitting $\Delta{m}$ and the mixing angle $\theta_0$ between the $n$ and $n'$ states in vacuum.
+Figure 4 of reference~\citep{Berezhiani:2018eds} predicts the range of possible values of $\theta_{0}$ as a function of $\Delta{m}$ which would explain the apparently $1\%$ higher neutron lifetime in the beam experiment than in the bottle experiments.